 ‘They thought Melrose Place had vicious backbiting.
 They haven’t seen anything yet.’

-Ice Spiders is a 2007 American made-for-television science fiction horror film directed by Tibor Takács (The Gate; MosquitoMan; Spiders) from a screenplay by Eric Miller (Night Skies; Swamp Shark; Dog Soldiers: The Legacy).
+Ice Spiders is a 2007 American made-for-television science-fiction horror feature film directed by Tibor Takács (The Gate; MosquitoMan; Spiders) from a screenplay by Eric Miller (Night Skies; Swamp Shark).

 You’d think Ice Spiders, a movie about genetically-supersized spiders skittering across a popular ski mountain, eating people and slicing them in half, would be cool.
 But like putting your face in a microwave oven, it only sounds cool.

 A top-secret government lab so secret, they had to make its scientists pinky swear not to tell anyone that they gene-spliced DNA from a prehistoric arachnid into several marketable brands of today spiders and force-fed them steroids and cupcakes.

 They wanted to harvest the spider’s webbing for new coats that bullets couldn’t perforate.
 And to pet them with gloves on.
 They do this at a lab high up in the snow-covered mountains because spiders don’t groove on the cold, and therefore would – in theory – be contained if one or more should get out.

 But these are honkingly big spiders, the size of go-karts with eight-wheels – and the cold just makes ’em hungrier.
 With the grocery store all out of Purina Ice Spider Chow™, these bugs get to buggin’ and go after skiers like they were Gore-tex™ flavoured Slim Jims™.